graalvm/taming-build-time-initialization/BUILD_TIME_METHOD_EVALUATION_PROPOSAL.md

 ```

 Classes annotated with `@Pure` must follow these restrictions:
-1. All subtypes and super types are also annotated with @Pure.
-2. They do not have a static initializer.
+1. They do not have a static initializer.
+2. All supertypes must be annotated with `@Pure`.
 3. All fields of `@Pure` classes must be of pure type.

+Note that `java.lang.Object` must be annotated with `@Pure`.

-A precomputed term is one of the following:
+We define a *precomputed term* as one of the following:
 1. A primitive literal or boxed primitive.
-For example, `1`, `new Integer(1)`, `1.0d`.
+For example, `1`, `new Integer(1)`, `1.0d`, etc.
 2. String literals, e.g., `"s-literal"`.
 3. Class literals, e.g., `String.class`.
 4. A `static final` field annotated with `@Precompute`.
 5. A `static final` field of a class that is initialized at build time with `--initialize-at-build-time`.
 6. A function call to a `@Precompute`-annotated method that accepts only precomputed terms as arguments.
 7. An `Object#getClass()` call on a term whose type is known at build time.
 For example, `new Exception("Hi").getClass()` is a precomputed term.
-8. An array constructor whose inputs are only above terms.
+8. An array constructor whose inputs are only precoputed terms.
-9. A variable that is assigned one of the above terms and can not be re-assigned before usage.
+9. A `final` variable that is assigned one of the above terms and can not be re-assigned before usage.

 ## Storing (Reachability) Metadata in Data Structures